Lloyds share price slides after last-minute PPI claims wipe out Q3 profits

 Its disappointing set of results sent its shares 2% lower on Thursday morning to trade at 56p as of 10:30 GMT.
 However, the stock has performed relatively well considering the myriad of challenges the UK banking sector is facing, with its share price up 9% on a year-to-date basis.

-You can go long or short Lloyds with IG using derivatives like CFDs and spread bets.
+You can go long or short Lloyds with IG using derivatives like CFDs.

 Lloyds perseveres despite uncertainty